 Allergan colleagues own their career with their manager as their partner.
-To support our colleagues, we have built tools to help them determine their future career journey, what they need to do to get there and how to have open and honest discussions with their manager for support along the way.
+To support our colleagues, we have built My Allergan Career, a framework of tools, resources and action to help our colleagues understand the skills they need, actively develop their expertise and have thoughtful conversations to deliver results and plan their career journey.
 Our goal is to empower colleagues to explore different opportunities with curiosity, passion and a desire to challenge themselves.
-We have been successful in inspiring our colleagues through career stories published internally and on LinkedIn.
+We have been successful in inspiring our colleagues through career stories published internally and on LinkedIn as well as sample career paths.
+Colleagues are responsible to build the professional profile and development plan so they are ready to reach their career aspirations.

 Career development has a close tie to performance management.
 Performance management is not a process but instead how we work together throughout the year to meet our goals and grow in our career.
-There are four components, including setting goals, having regular check-ins throughout the year and then reflecting and being rewarded for strong performance at the end of the year.
+There are four components that all colleagues globally are responsible for, including setting goals, having regular check-ins throughout the year and then reflecting and being rewarded for strong performance at the end of the year.
 We are also committed to providing competitive rewards for our colleagues' strong performance.
 Our compensation programs are market-driven, reward our colleagues for superior performance and align with shareholder value creation.
+The comprehensive benefits we offer are an important part of what it means to work at Allergan and embody some of the best traits of our company and our colleagues by being valuable, accessible and flexible.
+Allergan's benefits go beyond the traditional health and insurance plans to support our colleagues' overall wellbeing.